-▲ Briefly press the fn key, and then briefly press the second key of the hot key combination.
+- ▲ Briefly press the fn key, and then briefly press the second key of the hot key combination.

 Hot key combination Description

 fn+esc Displays system information.

-fn+f1 Opens Help and Support.
-Help and Support provides tutorials, answers to questions, and product updates.

-fn+f2 Activates or deactivates the Touchpad.

-fn+f3 Initiates Sleep, which saves your information in system memory.
+fn+f1 Initiates Sleep, which saves your information in system memory.
 The display and other system components turn off and power is conserved.
 To exit Sleep, briefly press the power button.
 CAUTION: To reduce the risk of information loss, save your work before initiating Sleep.

+fn+f3 Turns the keyboard backlight (select products only) on and off.
+NOTE: The keyboard backlight is turned on at the factory.
+To extend battery life, turn off the keyboard backlight.

 fn+f4 Switches the screen image among display devices connected to the system.
-For example, if a monitor is connected to the computer, repeatedly pressing fn+f4 alternates the screen image from computer display to monitor display to simultaneous display on both the computer and the monitor.
+For example, if a monitor is connected to the computer, fn+f4 alternates the screen image from computer display to monitor display to simultaneous display on both the computer and the monitor.
 Most external monitors receive video information on the computer using the external VGA video standard.
 The fn+f4 hot key can also alternate images among other devices that are receiving video information on the computer.

-fn+f5 Mutes or restores speaker sound.
+fn+f5 Decreases the screen brightness level.

+fn+f6 Increases the screen brightness level.

+fn+f8 Decreases speaker volume.

+fn+f9 Increases speaker volume.

+fn+f10 Mutes the microphone.

+fn+f12 num lk Turns the embedded numeric keypad on and off.